-This amazing homemade chocolate cake has been in my life for over five years now (remember the six layer chocolate cake with marshmallow filling and malted chocolate frosting?), and you’ve seen it paraded around as other cakes (hello, Snickers cake and peanut butter cup overload cake), but I had yet to present it to you in all of its simple chocolate cake glory.
-It is way, way overdue.
+This amazing homemade chocolate cake has been in my life for years now (it first appeared as the six-layer chocolate cake with marshmallow filling and malted chocolate frosting?), and you’ve seen it paraded around as other cakes (hello ultimate Oreo cake, Snickers cake and peanut butter cup overload cake), and now I am presenting it in all of its simple chocolate cake glory.

-So, here it is!
-My absolute favorite chocolate cake in one of the simplest, easiest ways to prepare it – a three-layer cake slathered in my favorite chocolate frosting.
+This is my absolute favorite chocolate cake in one of the simplest, easiest ways to prepare it – a three-layer cake filled and frosted with my favorite chocolate frosting.
 It gets rave reviews anytime I serve it, with most people exclaiming that it is the best chocolate cake they’ve ever eaten, and wondering how it could be so moist.

-- Dutch cocoa powder – I know, it’s not easily found at most grocery stores, but I beg of you – place an order (you can get it on Amazon or from King Arthur Flour) and keep it in your pantry.
+- Dutch cocoa powder – I know, it’s not easily found at most grocery stores, but it’s available from Costco and Amazon – get a bag and keep it in your pantry.
 It produces such an intense, rich chocolate flavor and a deeper, darker color than unsweetened cocoa powder.
 I consider it a pantry staple.

 - Coffee – You may have seen many chocolate cake recipes that call for coffee or brownie recipes that call for espresso powder, and there is a good reason for that.
 Coffee helps to ratchet up the chocolate flavor significantly, kind of a turbo boost for the cocoa powder.